nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Hiring manager <u> views the list of all job roles (UC02) </u>
 2. Hiring manager requests to delete a specific job role
-3. InterviewHub deletes the interview
+3. InterviewHub deletes the specified job role

     Use case ends.